cs2113-f24/cs2113-f24.github.io/labs/04-gui.md

 ### Github setup

-Use git, as discussed in Lab 0, to create a repo called `gitusername-lab4`, add these six files to it, and commit and push the changes to github.
+Use git, as discussed in Lab 0, to create a repo called `gitusername-lab4`, add these five files to it, and commit and push the changes to github.
 The timestamp of your invitation of the grader as a collaborator must be from this lab session.

 ### Running your program

 Run your lab on the command line by executing the following pipeline after compiling all your files: